asherfsullivan/michelin_map/README.md

 ## Building the Models
 We tested several different types of models.

-To answer our first question, Could we predict how many stars a Michelin Starred restaurant has?
-We started with a Linear Regression model with little success and moved onto a Deep Learning model.
+To answer our first question, _Could we predict how many stars a Michelin Starred restaurant has?_ We started with a Linear Regression model and a SVC model with little success and moved onto a Deep Learning model.
 An accuracy score of 84% was obtained.

-To answer our second question, Could Yelp data and reviews help predict whether a restaurant has a Michelin star?
-We at first used Random Forest, Logistic Regression, and a Deep Learning Model.
-All three models came to the same result, as well as predicted a 97% accuracy of when a restaurant did not a Michelin star, and poorly predicting if it did have one.
+To answer our second question, _Could Yelp data and reviews help predict whether a restaurant has a Michelin star?_ We at first used Random Forest, Logistic Regression, and a Deep Learning Model.
+All three models came to the same result, and had an overall accuracy score of 97%, with very high accuracy in predicting if a restaurant did not have a Michelin star, and extremely low accuracy in predicting if it did have one.
 We then used Resampling Models (Oversampling, Undersampling, Combination, Balanced Random Forest, and Easy Ensemble AdaBoost).

 ### Machine Learning Models